 Dragon fruit grows on a specific type of cactus.
 And while the white-fleshed ones are readily available in many parts of the world, we want the pink variety for our dragon fruit syrup, which usually is a bit harder to get.

 -Even in South-East Asia, where they're widely grown, the pink version is usually more expensive than the regular white ones.
 So, if you cannot get fresh ones, use frozen fruits instead.

-In the following, I will explain how to make a delicious pink dragon fruit syrup.
-This syrup has a beautiful, vibrant pink color that’s perfect for riffs on classic cocktails. -Replace your ordinary simple syrup in a Gin Sour recipe with this pink syrup to get an extravagant, bright pink Gin Sour.
+Read here how to make a delicious dragon fruit simple syrup.
+This syrup has a beautiful, vibrant pink color and is perfect for riffs on classic cocktails.
+Used in a Gin Sour or a Gin Gimlet, the pink syrup is a great way to bring color into your drinks.

-As the title of my article suggests, I’m going to make a pink dragon fruit syrup.
-However, as mentioned, the most common variant is not pink but white.
-But that’s not all the color variation the fruit has to offer.
+The most common variant of the fruit is not pink but white.
+And that's not all the color variation the fruit has to offer.

-Apart from the different taste, Pink dragon fruits also contain a higher amount of anti-oxidants.
-That, in turn, has a positive effect on our eyes and skin.
+Apart from the different tastes, Pink dragon fruits also contain more antioxidants, having a positive effect on our eyes and skin.

 - 1/2 cup White sugar

 - Put the pink dragon fruit, sugar, and water into a small pan.

 - Heat the pan and bring it to a simmer while gently stirring.

 - Cook the ingredients until the sugar completely dissolves.